Tax Filing for Nonprofit Organizations

 - 990-N – Total deposits (gross receipts) of $50,000 or less

 Remember: You cannot file the e-Postcard until after your fiscal year ends.
-Need more information on filing from the IRS, or have further questions.
-Visit the IRS Website.
 Please submit a copy of the 990 EZ or the electronic acceptance of the 990 N to the Colorado PTA office.
-If a unit is unable to file by the due date, there can be penalties and fines.
+If a unit doesn’t file by the due date, there can be penalties and fines.
 Here is the 8868 form to file a 3-month extension.